2025–26 Minnesota Golden Gophers women's basketball team: Previous season

 The Golden Gophers finished the 2024–25 season 25–11, 8–10 in Big Ten play to finish in thirteenth place.
 As the No. 13 seed in the Big Ten tournament, they lost in the first round to Washington.
 They received an at-large bid to the WBIT as the No. 2 seed in the Colorado bracket.
 They advanced to the championship game where they defeated Belmont.
+Minnesota was the sole Big Ten team invited to the 2025 WBIT.